Life Cycle Assessment (LCA)

 EU Council Presidency Publishes Compromise Text for EU Space Act Regulation on Space Activities

-The EU Council has released a compromise text for the EU Space Act, establishing a harmonized framework for the safety, cybersecurity, and environmental sustainability of space operations.
-To maintain EU market access, operators must prepare for mandatory certification and life-cycle environmental reporting, with non-compliance risking fines of up to 2% of global turnover.
+The EU Council has advanced the EU Space Act with a new compromise text, establishing a harmonized framework for the safety, cybersecurity, and environmental sustainability of space operations.
+Operators must prepare for mandatory certification and life-cycle environmental reporting to maintain EU market access, with non-compliance risking fines of up to 2% of global turnover.

 data.consilium.europa.euEuropean UnionEuropean Union